Z32GCKv5 vs R33GCK-Factory

-Depending on how hard you shop and how much you can DIY, you can save one-to-two thousand dollars (Australian dollars) by using the Z32GCK.
+Depending on how hard you shop and how much you can DIY, you can save over two thousand dollars (Australian dollars) by using the Z32GCK.
 So that you can budget and decide for yourself, we'll continue manufacturing both Z32 and R33/R34 gearbox conversion kits.

 Whilst I have your attention let me just quickly touch on the Z33 / 350Z / Z34 / 370Z 6-speed gearbox conversion VS the 5-speed Z32 / R33 / R34 conversion.